seamplex/feenox/README4hackers.md

    ```

- * a parser for a [syntactically-sugared](https://seamplex.com/feenox/doc/sds.html#sec:syntactic) [self-explanatory ASCII file](https://seamplex.com/feenox/doc/sds.html#sec:input) (passed as the first non-optional argument to the `feenox` executable) with keywords that completely define the problem without requiring further human actions, allowing a [cloud-first](https://seamplex.com/feenox/doc/sds.html#cloud-first) workflow using containerized images (because there is no need to recompile the binary for each problem).
+ * a parser for a [syntactically-sugared](https://seamplex.com/feenox/doc/sds.html#sec:syntactic) [self-explanatory ASCII file](https://seamplex.com/feenox/doc/sds.html#sec:input) (passed as the first non-optional argument to the `feenox` executable) with keywords that completely define the problem without requiring further human actions.
+ Since the there is no need to recompile the binary for each problem, this allows efficient [cloud-first](https://seamplex.com/feenox/doc/sds.html#cloud-first) workflows using containerized images or even provisioning by downloading  binary tarballs or `.deb` packages.

- * a few supported [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) types and a mechanism to allow hacker and [academics](./README4academics.md) to add new PDEs, as explained in the next bullet.
-This bullet is about the fact that a [regular user](./README4engineers.md) wanting to solve heat conduction (even with [multi-material non-uniform conductivities $k$](https://www.seamplex.com/feenox/doc/tutorials/320-thermal/)) just needs to do
+ * a few supported [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) types and a mechanism to allow hacker and [academics](./README4academics.md) to add new PDEs (as explained in the next bullet).
+This bullet is about the fact that a [regular user](./README4engineers.md) wanting to solve heat conduction (even with [multi-material non-uniform conductivities](https://www.seamplex.com/feenox/doc/tutorials/320-thermal/)) just needs to do

    ```feenox
    PROBLEM thermal